FedeIII/timeline/README.md

 - [ ] UI v3
   - [ ] Zoom in/out in timeline
   - [ ] Ongoing event relations in event cards

+- Refactors:
+  - [ ] EventCell
+  - [ ] Exctact EditModal from EventCell and EditProject

 - Bugs:
   - [ ] on creating new event, the description sometimes is not set